benelan/arcgis-esm-samples/jsapi-create-next-app/README.md

 }
 ```

-The ArcGIS JSAPI does not currently work with SSR, so we need to disable it for the map component.
+The API does not currently work with SSR, so we need to disable it for the map component.
 ```js
 const EsriMapWithNoSSR = dynamic(() => import("../components/EsriMap"), {
   ssr: false,